ptsteadman/notebook/other/fb_status_drafts.md

 I'm 'into' politics against for the first time since 2004.

 No one beyond your friends will ever like you or pay attention to you.
 It is just what you are.
-There is always a fact of reality that can wear down your desire for something until you consider yourself wiser, for not wanting it any more.
+There is always some fact of reality that can wear down your desire until you consider yourself wiser, for not wanting it any more.

 We should burn all of the mountains and use the energy to power computers.